moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Streaming format version {#streamingformatversion}
 A string indicating the version of the streaming format to which this catalog applies.
 The structure of the version string is defined by the streaming format.

+### Supports delta updates {#supportsdeltaupdates}
+A boolean that if true indicates that the publisher MAY issue incremental (delta) updates - see {{patch}}.
+If false or absent, then the publisher gaurantees that they will NOT issue any incremental updates and that any future updates to the catalog will be independent.
+The default value is false.
+This field MUST be present if its value is true, but may be omitted if the value is false.

 ### Tracks {#tracks}
 An array of track objects {{trackobject}}.
 If the 'tracks' field is present then the 'catalog' field MUST NOT be present.